Lots of people track calories and macros. MyFitnessPal alone has more than 165 million users! Unfortunately, most of them will fail in the long-term.

-You can join the Nutrient Optimiser Facebook Group to keep up with the latest developments and see the nutrient analysis reports that have been done to date.
+In the meantime you can join the Nutrient Optimiser Facebook Group to keep up with the latest developments and see the nutrient analysis reports that have been done to date.
 In time, we hope this group will become a supportive community for people on a similar journey.

 How much will it cost?